lcallarec/hands-on-php/README.md

 * Install PHP IntelliSense extension
 * Disable PHP › Suggest: Basic in your settings

 ### Rules

+#### 0. We're not writing test.
+But if you wish, you can enforce your code robustness by :

+* enforcing strict types checking at runtime by using `declare(strict_types=1);` before all declarations : it will checks types when invoking functions / methods coming from outside your current file scope.
+* using `composer stan` for static type checking

 #### 1. Create a command line application server which listen on an UDP socket and output datagrams messages it receives.